seehuhn/go-pdf/font/NOTES.md

 These use `Type3` as the `Subtype` in the font dictionary.
 The font data is embedded via the `CharProcs` entry in the font dictionary.
-The font data is embedded via the `FontFile` entry in the font descriptor.

 The `Encoding` entry in the font dictionary describes the mapping from character codes to glyph names (*i.e.* to the keys in the `CharProcs`